 - Sending notifications about new or modified referrals to a regional referral registry or repository

 - Sending Communications to the RMS Target from a 3rd party Provider Portal regarding a referral

 - Patients revoking consent to their referral via a patient portal

-The 3rd party system would have to be registered with the RMS Target, with appropriate scopes, authorization and authentication mechanisms in place to ensure only appropriate players can interact via the API (e.g., the patient associated with a referral, via a patient portal)
+The 3rd party system would have to be registered with the RMS (Source or Target), with appropriate scopes, authorization and authentication mechanisms in place to ensure that appropriate systems can access the API or receive messages with appropriate controls.